The Average Pay Raise: What if an Employee Says ‘Meh’?

-“Some employees have come to understand that a flat 3 percent is what is being offered,” says Jodi Chavez, president of Randstad Professionals.
+“Some employees have come to understand that a flat three percent is what is being offered,” says Jodi Chavez, president of Randstad Professionals.
 “Employees are staying with their employers for flexible arrangements like working from home and for shorter commutes,” as further incentives beyond the average pay raise they may be getting.

 “We have a lot of small to mid-size clients with pay compression issues because they’re not offering bigger increases,” says Bernaiche.

 But be careful about increasing pay inequality in your workforce

 “Wages are increasing much faster at higher-paid jobs,” says Dow Scott, a professor of human resources in the Quinlan School of Business at Loyola University Chicago.
 Exacerbating differences between haves and have-nots within your organization can also be a culture killer.